Pilgrimage for COP26

 Druin Burch (2009) https://www.livescience.com/3210-childbirth-natural-deadly.html

-We turned our backs on Elizafield to view Flaxmill Place.
+We turn our backs on Elizafield to view Flaxmill Place.
 Flax was used to make linen, most of which was exported.
-It was so successful (employing 10 – 12000 workers, many of whom would have been women although the data is unavailable), that we know the Mills were able to loan Edinburgh Council a great deal of money.
+It was so successful (employing 10000-12000 workers, many of whom would have been women, although the data is unavailable), that we know the Mills were able to loan Edinburgh Council a great deal of money.
 The Bonnington Mills, on the banks of the Water of Leith, made woollen cloth as well as linen and much of the wool was produced by women in their own homes nearby.
 The owners were always aiming to improve profits and cut corners, which resulted in the controversial introduction of Flemish and French workers (accommodated at Little Picardy(ie), the current Picardy Place).
-The women and girls spun the cambric yarn (for the close-woven, light type of linen), to try and improve the quality of the cloth, but this took away the local jobs (sound familiar?)
+The women and girls spun the cambric yarn (for the close-woven, light type of linen), to try and improve the quality of the cloth, but this took away the local jobs.

-Women at work at the Burton’s Biscuit Factory, Edinburgh
+Women at work at the Burton’s Biscuit Factory, near Bonnington, Edinburgh

 Before the Industrial Revolution, hand spinning had been a widespread female employment.
 It could take as many as ten spinners to provide one hand-loom weaver with yarn, and men did not spin, so most of the workers in the textile industry were women.
 The new textile machines of the Industrial Revolution changed that.
 Wages for hand-spinning fell, and many rural women who had previously spun found themselves unemployed.
 In a few locations, new cottage industries such as straw-plaiting and lace-making grew and took the place of spinning, but in other locations women remained unemployed.